 In this time of extraordinary pressure, educational and social, perhaps a mother’s first duty to her children is to secure for them a quiet growing time, a full six years of passive receptive life, the waking part of it spent for the most part out in the fresh air.
 Home Education, page 44

 I was reminded of this quote from Charlotte Mason as I sat quietly on a bench overlooking thousands of evergreen trees covering a layer of foothills.
-No children at my feet, no phone in my hand, just a Bible on my lap.
+No children grabbed at my feet, no phone buzzed in my hand; just a Bible pouring out wisdom on my lap.
 It struck me that this quiet time is growing time, even for an adult.

 After my reflections in the mountains, I realize that “quiet” is crucial to this growing time.
-In the quiet, Miss H can truly pay attention to the little ladybugs as they creep up the blade of grass.
-Without noise, she can think about the character in the story, and why he acted the way he did.
-Sitting in silence, she can meditate on a Bible verse that she’s memorizing.
+In the quiet, my children can truly pay attention to the little ladybugs as they creep up the blade of grass.
+Without the constant noise of screens, they can think about the character in the story, and why he acted the way he did.
+Sitting in silence, they can meditate on a Bible verse that they’re memorizing.

 We become prepared by the quiet schooling of Nature to walk softly and do our duty towards man and towards God.”
 Charlotte Mason, Ourselves

 Now contrast that to the child whose only chance for quiet reflection is in the time-out chair.
-Not a lot of life-changing reflection occurs there, sadly.
+Those angsty moments don’t bring on many life-changing reflections, sadly.
 The over pressure of school and life causes children to have unbelievable amounts of stress.
 The earlier the academic pressure begins, the younger children are when they experience this sad form of stress.
-I even found a secular program that exists to teach children how to be quiet- how to sit in quiet meditation in order to reduce stress and even violence.
-(You can read about the program here.)
+Organizations are scrambling to combat this “extraordinary pressure, educational and social.”
+Now, programs exist to teach children to manage large amounts of stress through meditation.

-As has been well said, ‘Sow an act, reap a habit; sow a habit, reap a character; sow a character, reap a destiny’ ” (Vol. 2, p.
-124).
+As has been well said, ‘Sow an act, reap a habit; sow a habit, reap a character; sow a character, reap a destiny’ ” Parents and Children, page 124

-I’ve met several people in my life who can’t stand silence.
-They do whatever they can to ease their discomfort- they tap their pens on the table, hum a tune, or turn the TV on the second they get home.
+There are people today who can’t stand the silence.
+They do whatever they can to ease this discomfort- they tap their pens on the table, hum a tune, or turn the TV on the second they get home.
 They often keep themselves extremely busy so that they don’t run the risk of being home in the quiet.
 I know that people are different and have different reasons for doing this, but I think that by establishing peaceful habits in the early years, my children will grow up without the desire for constant distractions.

-Several of Charlotte Mason’s habits that she mentioned seem to beg for silence- either while acquiring them or using them in daily life.
+Several of Charlotte Mason’s habits that she mentioned demand silence- either while acquiring them or using them in daily life.